kubewarden/swift-wasm-runner/README.md

 This is a simple Wasm runner built on top of Wasmtime.
 It behaves exactly like the `wasmtime` and the `wasmer` cli tools.

-It has been built to allow unit testing of Kubewarden policies writting using the Swift programming language.
+It has been built to allow unit testing of Kubewarden policies written using the Swift programming language.

 ## Why?

-The Kubewarden policies writting using Swift leverage the [`policy-sdk-swift`](https://github.com/kubewarden/policy-sdk-swift) library, which depends on the [`wapc-guest-swift`](https://github.com/wapc/wapc-guest-swift) library.
+The Kubewarden policies written using Swift leverage the [`policy-sdk-swift`](https://github.com/kubewarden/policy-sdk-swift) library, which depends on the [`wapc-guest-swift`](https://github.com/wapc/wapc-guest-swift) library.

 The Wasm modules built will then import a series of [waPC](https://wapc.io/) related functions.
-All the waPC related functions are going to be imported by the module, even if they are not used.

-Even the unit tests of the Swift code will require these functions, which poses a problem because neither `wasmer` nor `wasmtime` provide them.

-This is the reason that lead to the creation of this simple Wasm host.
+These functions must be provided by the Wasm host when the unit tests are run.
+This causes tools like `wasmer` and `wasmtime` to fail at runtime due to the unresolved imports.

+This project provides a a simple Wasm host that can satisfy these function import requirements.

 ## How it works